 2-3 Lebanese cucumbers (the smaller ones) peeled and shaved into strips

-2/3 cup lightly packed fresh mint leaves 2/3 cup lightly packed fresh basil/Thai basil leaves (optional)
+2/3 cup lightly packed fresh mint leaves 2/3 cup lightly packed fresh Thai basil leaves

-Save a few of your herbs and chilli for garnishing if you desire for garnishing at the end
+Save a few of your herbs and chilli for final garnishing and presentation

-Crispy fried onion (you can buy this from Asian and Indian grocery stores)
+Crispy fried onion (you can buy this from Asian and Indian grocery stores and may be in the Asian grocery section as well)

 Prepare your rice noodles as per packet instructions (be careful not to overcook or they will go mushy).
 Once rinsed with cool water and drained, place into a large bowl and add the soy sauce, kecap manis and sesame oil and mix well to combine and set aside.

-In a small bowl add the finely chopped spring onion whites and the vinegar, stir a little to ensure all the spring onion is covered and set aside.
+In a small bowl add the finely chopped spring onion and vinegar, stirring a little to ensure all the spring onion is covered and set aside.

-Taking your bowl with the noodles, add your cucumber strips, chopped kaffir lime leaves, sliced chillies, chopped coriander and mint and basil leaves.
+Taking your bowl with the noodles, add your cucumber strips, chopped kaffir lime leaves, sliced chillies, sliced red onion, chopped coriander and mint and basil leaves.
 Add the bean sprouts as well.
 Using clean hands or salad forks, gently toss your salad to combine all the ingredients.

 Add the spring onion and vinegar mixture to the salad and toss again.

-In a small jug combine the soya sauce, lime juice, fish sauce, palm sugar and a few drops of sesame oil and give a good stir.
+In a small jug combine the soya sauce, lime juice, fish sauce, palm sugar, sweet chilli sauce and a few drops of sesame oil and give a good stir.

 Pour the dressing over the salad and toss again to ensure an even coating of dressing over the salad.